danilsand/protocol-core-v1/UPGRADES.md

 ## 5. Execute the scripts

-Script name will deppend on your file names.
+Script name will depend on your file names.
 For example:

 Deployment (remember to verify)
 ```